Land used by charitable organisations (institutions) may be eligible for a land tax exemption or concession if it is:

 - Promotional material such as pamphlets, newsletters and brochures evidencing the services provided and activities undertaken by your charitable organisation.

 - Documents evidencing the commercial ventures conducted on any land owned or leased by the organisation.

 - Previous letters or communication from us, granting you an exemption.
 If the aims and objectives have changed since the last approval, you must advise us and provide new documentation.

 - Letters or other communication from other states, territories or the Australian Government granting a similar exemption.

 - The lease agreement if the land is leased to a charitable organisation.

 - If the land is vacant, a declaration from the charitable organisation that the vacant land is held for future charitable use.

 Complete your application

 Complete your application by writing a letter stating you are seeking an exemption under s74 of the Land Tax Act 2005.
 In your letter, you must indicate which of the following applies to your circumstances:

 - A charitable institution owns the land and it is used exclusively for charitable purposes.

 - A charitable institution owns vacant land, which is declared to be held for future charitable use.

-- Land you own is used by a charitable institution exclusively for charitable purposes, or
+- Land you own is used by a charitable institution exclusively for charitable purposes.

 Submit your application